Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 \section{Discussion}

-Beyond addressing the main research questions, we conduct further analyses to gather additional insights complementing the results presented above.
-For these analyses, we use top-3 block-level FL for \(T_{min}\), established as a practical and effective setting in~\autoref{rq2}.
+Beyond addressing the main research questions, we conduct further analyses to provide additional insights that complement the results presented above.
+For these analyses, we use top-3 block-level FL for \(T_{min}\), established as a practical and effective setting in \autoref{rq2}.